Fix ModuleNotFoundError in VS Code: 5 Causes and Fixes

 .venvorvenvin the path.

-Step 2: Verify Package Is Installed in the Right Environment
+Step 2: Verify the Package Is Installed in the Right Environment

 Warning: Running

 pip installwithout activating the venv installs into your system Python.
-VS Code's venv interpreter won't find it.
+VS Code's venv interpreter will not find it.
 Always activate before installing.

 Step 3: Fix Missing init.py for Local Modules

-If the ModuleNotFoundError is about your own code (not a third-party package):
+If the error is about your own code and not a third-party package, the directory is probably not set up as a Python package:

 Then run from the project root, not from inside a subdirectory: